 How to Prepare for UPSC Interview?

-The first stage involves acquiring the relevant knowledge.
+The first stage involves acquiring relevant knowledge.
 The second stage requires the skill to converse well.
-The third stage requires a thoroughly well groomed personality so that you can communicate in a convincing manner.
-It is advisable that the candidate should make a self assessment and work on grooming his personality accordingly.
+The third stage requires a thoroughly well-groomed personality so that you can communicate in a convincing manner.
+It is advisable that the candidate should make a self-assessment and work on grooming his personality accordingly.

 The following tips can help you cross all the three stages discussed above in order to prepare for the UPSC Interview: